solana-foundation/solana-improvement-documents/proposals/0118-partitioned-epoch-reward-distribution.md

 reports whether the distribution phase is active.
 This new syscall `sol_get_epoch_rewards_sysvar` should return the values of the `EpochRewards` sysvar.
-All Stake Program instructions that mutate stake data or debit stake balances must be disabled when `EpochRewards::active` is true.
+All Stake Program instructions that mutate stake data or debit stake account `lamports` balances must be disabled when `EpochRewards::active` is true.

 Any transaction that attempts to invoke such an instruction will fail with this new error code: